-Students in the SPS MBA program will learn how to apply newly developed skills so they can immediately and effectively perform in an upper-managerial position.
+Students in the School of Professional Studies' MBA program will learn how to apply newly developed skills so they can immediately and effectively perform in an upper-managerial position.
 They will have the necessary evaluative skills to make a critical analysis of an organization's performance.
 Additionally, they will have an appreciation for the legal realms and cultural complexities of the American workplace, all the while demonstrating an understanding of the global business environment.
+Students are elected to choose one of our four concentrations, Management, Marketing, Leadership and Health Administration.